-- 4.1 On receipt of a report of an Incident, the Campus Life Team shall appoint a person to investigate the Incident ('the Investigating Officer'). - 4.2 The Investigating Officer may make whatever initial enquiries they believe to be necessary and will produce a record setting out details of the Incident and a summary of the information gathered in response to the enquiries made. - 4.3 If the Investigating Officer decides that further action is required, the Investigating Officer shall decide in consultation with the Head of Accommodation, which disciplinary route shall be followed. - 4.4 If the Investigating Officer determines, in consultation with the Head of Accommodation, that no further action is required then the incident will be recorded and logged on the Incident Database but no further disciplinary steps will be taken. - 4.5 The Investigating Officer will provide the following information to the student in writing usually within 10 working days of completing their initial enquiries ("Letter of Notification"):
+- 4.1 On receiving a report of an incident, the Campus Life Team shall appoint a person to investigate the incident ('the Investigating Officer'). - 4.2 The Investigating Officer may make whatever initial enquiries they believe to be necessary and will produce a record setting out details of the incident and a summary of the information gathered in response to the enquiries made. - 4.3 If the Investigating Officer decides that further action is required, the Investigating Officer shall decide in consultation with the Accommodation Manager, which disciplinary route shall be followed. - 4.4 If the Investigating Officer determines, in consultation with the Accommodation Manager, that no further action is required then the incident will be recorded and logged on the Incident Database but no further disciplinary steps will be taken. - 4.5 The Investigating Officer will provide the following information to the student in writing usually within 10 working days of completing their initial enquiries ('Letter of Notification'): - Details of the incident, notification of the allegations being considered, and a summary of the information gathered by the Investigating Officer, - Notification of which disciplinary route is to be taken - Details of the next steps. - 4.6 Where the Investigating Officer is unable to provide all of the above information, for example, because of the nature of further enquiries, the Investigating Officer will provide the student with the information that is available and then provide further information when it becomes available.

-- details of the Incident, notification of the allegations being considered and a summary of the information gathered by the Investigating Officer; - 4.5.2 notification of which disciplinary route is to be taken; and - 4.5.3 details of the next steps. - 4.6 Where the Investigating Officer is unable to provide all of the above information, for example, because of the nature of further enquiries, the Investigating Officer will provide the student with the information that is available and then provide further information when it becomes available. - 4.7 The student will be notified in writing as soon as reasonably practicable if there is any variation of the allegation/s at any stage.
+4.7 The student will be notified in writing as soon as reasonably practicable if there is any variation of the allegation(s) at any stage.